Tuesday, February 27, 2024

-Director of Public Works/Stormwater Superintendent - Dustin Sailor serves as the City’s Stormwater Superintendent and as the City’s Utility Engineer.
-His efforts go towards planning, design, and management of construction project dealing with of stormwater and utility infrastructure throughout the City.
+Director of Public Works/Stormwater Superintendent - Dustin Sailor serves as the City’s Stormwater Superintendent and Director of Public Works.
+His efforts go towards planning, design, and management of construction projects dealing with stormwater and utility infrastructure throughout the City.

-This department is overseen by a three-member Board of Directors who are Mayor Jeremy Stutsman, Mitchell Day, and Michael Landis.
-The meetings of the Stormwater Management Board are held in conjunction with the Goshen Board of Public Works and Safety meetings, which are typically held every Monday at 2:00 p.m. in the City Court Room/Council Chambers at the Goshen Police & Court Building located at 111 East Jefferson Street, Goshen, Indiana.
+This department is overseen by a three-member Board of Directors who are Mayor Gina Leichty, Mary Nichols, and Michael Landis.
+The meetings of the Stormwater Management Board are held in conjunction with the Goshen Board of Public Works and Safety meetings, which are held the first, second, fourth, and fifth Thursdays at 4:00 p.m. in the City Court Room/Council Chambers at the Goshen Police & Court Building located at 111 East Jefferson Street, Goshen, Indiana.
 (Click here to find a more detailed calendar.)

-The Goshen Department of Stormwater Management is part of the Goshen Engineering Department and is located at 204 East Jefferson Street, which is on the southeast corner of the Jefferson and 5th Streets intersection, in the building that used to be Goshen High School.
+The Goshen Department of Stormwater Management is part of the Goshen Engineering Department and is located at 204 East Jefferson Street (on the southeast corner of the Jefferson and 5th Streets intersection), which used to be the old Goshen High School.